jpmonettas/clograms/README.md

 - Easily add more entities using clograms **source code navigation**
 - Quickly figure out **multimethod implementations** and **functions specs**
 - Any **function x-references**, **protocols** or **multimethods** is one click away
+- Identify uncalled funcitions in a library to help you discover its intended api
 - **Re-frame aware**, quickly explore your subscriptions, events, fxs and cofxs
 - **Hot code reload**, if you change any clj, cljs or cljc file in the project you are indexing, changes should flow to the UI auto-magically
 - **Save** and **share** your diagrams as .edn files